Paul-Clue/final-proj-frontend/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running, follow these simple steps.

-- On the top of the page there is a green button labeled "Code"
+- On the top of the repository's page, there is a green button labeled "Code"
 - Click on the "Code" button.
 - A Menu will appear.
 Click on the "Download Zip" menu option.
 - Save the zip file on your computer.